8ta4/word/README.md

    ]
    ```

-1. Add the following block to your `lazy.nvim` configuration:
+1. Add this block to your `lazy.nvim` configuration:

    ```lua
    {